bqqbarbhg/go-video-transcoder/README.md

     that serves files from `GOTR_SERVE_PATH`
     - `GOTR_API_URL_PATH`: Base path appended to `GOTR_UR` or `LAYERS_API_URI` that
     is used for the API calls
+    - `GOTR_DELETE_SECRET`: The key used to authenticate delete requests
 - Amazon AWS S3:
     - `USE_AWS`: Whether to enable AWS or not
     - `AWS_BUCKET_NAME`: The name of your bucket